-15.1 Salary Rates
+15.1 15.1 Salary Rates

-- (a) Effective May 1, 2024, employees will receive an eight percent (8%) Cost of Living Adjustment (COLA) to base pay. - (b) Effective July 1, 2024, employees will receive a zero percent (0%) COLA to base pay. - (c) Effective July 1, 2025, employees will receive a three percent (3%) COLA to base pay. - (d) The 2022 Total Compensation survey prepared by Bryce Consulting made specific recommendations for internal relationships between classifications in the O&M Unit and employees in the same job family.
+- (82%) Cost of Living Aadjustment (COLA) to base pay.
+Any retroactive portion of this increase will be processed and paid as soon as administratively possible following adoption of this agreement by the City Council. - b) (b) Effective July 1, 20240, employees will receive a zero percent (02%) COLA to base pay. - (c) Effective July 1, 20254, employees will receive a three percent (32%) COLA to base pay.

+Effective July 1, 2022, employees will receive a 2% COLA to base pay(d) -

+- The 2022 Total Compensation survey prepared by Bryce Consulting made specific recommendations for internal relationships between classifications in the O&M Unit and employees in the same job family.
 In the event these internal relationships change, the parties will consider how to address compaction between those classifications. - (e) Upon request of the O&M, but no later than September 1, 2024, the parties agree to discuss (1) Salary Survey Jurisdictions and (2) Salary Survey Elements to be utilized by both parties during the next round of negotiations for the successor MOU.
 The parties endeavor to complete this process by the start of the next round of MOU negotiations.
 In the event parties do not reach a consensus on the jurisdictions and elements, the parties would be able to perform their own surveys during the next round of MOU negotiations.